quantum-tinkerer/MeanFi/docs/source/documentation/algorithm.md

 $$

 with a convergence test on the residual norm.
-For harder problems, the public {autolink}`~meanfi.solvers.solver` interface also accepts an external optimizer callable through the `optimizer=` hook, for example `scipy.optimize.anderson`.
+For harder problems, the public {autolink}`~meanfi.solvers.solver` interface switches to an explicit SCF method such as {autolink}`~meanfi.scf.AndersonMixing`.

-Because the filling constraint is already handled inside each density update, such optimizers only see the reduced-density fixed-point residual and do not need to manage the chemical potential separately.
+Because the filling constraint is already handled inside each density update, such SCF methods only see the reduced-density fixed-point residual and do not need to manage the chemical potential separately.

 ### Chemical-Potential Stability